-I believe a Costa Rica memorabilia is truly great when it can be consumed!
+I believe Costa Rica memorabilia is truly great when it can be consumed!

-Therefore, on your trip here, make sure to take some local chocolate with you.
+Therefore, on your trip here, make sure to take some local chocolate as Costa Rica Souvenirs with you.

-Costa Rica prides itself to being one of the best producers of world-class cacao for years.
+Costa Rica prides itself on being one of the best producers of world-class cacao for years.

 If you go on a chocolate tour, grab the chance to buy some finished products onsite.

 This saves you from scrambling through the aisle hours before your flight.
-Plus, you get to taste the produce beforehand.
+Plus, you get to taste the product beforehand.

-The story behind the making of the chocolate bar you’re purchasing is also a great memory to share.
+The story behind making the chocolate bar you’re purchasing is also a great memory to share.

 4. Salsa Lizano

-Salsa Lizano is one of the many peculiar things to buy in Costa Rica.
+Salsa Lizano is one of the many popular Costa Rica Souvenirs.